Mar del Plata Sevens

-The Mar del Plata Sevens (Seven de Mar del Plata in Spanish) is an international rugby sevens competition played in Mar del Plata, Argentina since 1995.
+The Mar del Plata Super Sevens (Super Seven de Mar del Plata) is an international rugby sevens competition played in Mar del Plata, Argentina since 1995.
 The tournament was one of the events in the World Rugby Sevens Series in 2000 and 2002.

+As of 2026, the tournament is contested by 8 teams (4 national teams and 4 regional teams from Argentina, Brazil, Paraguay, and Uruguay), and 17 editions have been held.

+Argentina is the most winning team of the competition with 4 titles.